awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-deliverability-dashboard-campaign-delivery.md

 ## Sending IP Addresses<a name="channels-email-deliverability-dashboard-campaign-delivery-sending-ip"></a>

-This section lists all of the IP addresses that Amazon Pinpoint used when sending the selected message to your recipients\.
+This section lists all the IP addresses that Amazon Pinpoint and Amazon SES used when sending the selected message to your recipients\.